sphinx-doc/sphinx/doc/latex.rst

 Do not use quotes to enclose values, whether numerical or strings.

 ``bookmarksdepth``
-    Controls the depth of the collapsable bookmarks panel in the PDF.
+    Controls the depth of the collapsible bookmarks panel in the PDF.
     May be either a number (e.g. ``3``) or a LaTeX sectioning name (e.g.
     ``subsubsection``, i.e. without backslash).
     For details, refer to the ``hyperref`` LaTeX docs.